-Also the Far East is represented in culinary terms in the Mercado – for example at the Sushi Ten bar in the market hall.
+The Far East is also represented culinary in the Mercado – for example at the Sushi Ten Bar in the market hall.

 Sushi is not just raw fish, sushi was originally a method of preservation: fish and rice were packed tightly together and kept for months.
 During this time, the fermenting rice preserved the fish.
 Today all the ingredients are fresh: fine slices of raw fish, vegetables, eggs or tofu and of course rice.
 Before being enjoyed, the sushi creations are dipped in soy sauce, with “wasabi”, grated green radish, providing the right spiciness.